 Developers are one of the more highly impacted roles in the Dynamics 365 world.
 There is an entirely new architecture in place for them.
 The extension-based architecture will change the mindset of your developers so they’re going to want to get very familiar with it.
-At Stoneridge, we offer a development class quarterly that helps developers understand the new eco-system within Dynamics 365 Finance and Operations.
+At Stoneridge, we offer a development class quarterly that helps developers understand the new eco-system within Dynamics 365 Finance and Supply Chain Management.

 The move to the cloud may be a big change for those managing infrastructure-related maintenance today.
 It’s important for this team to get comfortable with Azure DevOps for all your code deployment management and environment management.
 This team should also become familiar with Azure – specifically the SQL database and virtual machine management.